turkcypcey/RESTApiTask/writeup.md

 Client Framework Features
 -------------------------

-For the frontend client side vuejs was a used the reason for this is that it has a range of features such as
+For the frontend client side vue.js was a used the reason for this is that it has a range of features such as the fact that developers can add vue.js increments to an existing site this makes vue.js extremely useful as the developers can easily add ```v-model``` or ```v-for``` these bind html to the datastore creating a 2 way mapping between the raw html and the data model.

+Furthermore Vue.js

 - vuejs